Spain: Balearic Islands, Mallorca & Ses Salines

 A VBT representative will greet you at the airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this vibrant city at your leisure.

-After a delicious, locally sourced breakfast, meet your VBT representative at 8:30 a.m.
-The representative will be holding a VBT sign in the lobby of your hotel.
-Please arrive dressed for cycling (and with your pedals or saddle if you use your own) as the rooms in your next hotel will be not ready until 3:00 p.m. and you’ll set out for a warm-up ride before then.
+After a delicious, locally sourced breakfast, meet your VBT representative and fellow travelers at 8:30 a.m. in the lobby of Hotel Saratoga in Palma.
+Please arrive dressed for cycling and bring your own pedals or saddle, if you use them.

-From Palma, journey to the very heart of breathtaking plateau of vineyards, olive groves, and orchards.
-This is the wine region of Binissalém in the southern foothills of the Tramuntanas.
-Wine has been produced here since the days of ancient Rome—even during Moorish occupation despite the prohibitions of the Koran.
+From Palma, travel into the heart of a scenic plateau dotted with vineyards, olive groves, and orchards—the renowned Binissalém wine region in the southern foothills of the Tramuntanas.
+Wine has been produced here since Roman times and even continued under Moorish rule, despite religious restrictions.

-Your loop warm-up ride follows flat local roads past rolling orchards and fields.
-Enjoy stunning views of the surrounding ranges.
-Your destination is a lovely finca, where a hearty lunch and delicious wine cap off a perfect spin.
+Your warm-up loop ride follows flat, local roads past rolling orchards and open fields, with sweeping views of the surrounding mountains.
+The ride ends at a charming finca, where a hearty lunch and local wines cap off the ride.

-This evening, savor a special welcome dinner of local specialties prepared by the chef.
-Weather permitting, dine al fresco on the hotel’s poolside terrace.
+This evening, enjoy a special welcome dinner of regional specialties prepared by the hotel chef.
+Weather permitting, dine al fresco on the poolside terrace.

 Today’s Ride Choices